 Even on materials like felt – which I used for the pastel Christmas trees – the Explore Air 2 did a great job getting the details!

 Speaking of the huge variety of materials that the Cricut Explore Air 2 can cut, that’s another thing I love about the Air 2 machine: that it can cut almost all of the craft projects I do on a regular basis.
 I make a lot of shirts, paper crafts, and vinyl Cricut projects.
 The Air 2 can cut them all!
-I use my Cricut Maker for special projects, but the vast majority of craft projects I make can be easily made with my Explore Air 2 – which is why I keep it out on my Cricut craft station at all times!
+I use my laser for special projects, but the vast majority of craft projects I make can be easily made with my Explore Air 2 – which is why I keep it out on my Cricut craft station at all times!

 In addition, when cutting simple pieces like the card shapes, I can set the Cricut Explore Air 2 to cut in Fast Mode!
 It will cut up to 2x faster than previous models!
 It saves lots of time if you’re making repeat cuts like the snowflakes for the shaker card, or multiple projects at once – like with Christmas cards!